Eligibility and Guidelines

 » Prior to submitting this proposal, grant seekers must meet with at least one co-chair of the Sustainability Council to review their draft proposal.

-- submitted on time
+- be submitted on time

-- well researched
+- be well researched

-- clearly described
+- be clearly described

 - include a detailed budget

 Incomplete or late proposals will not be considered.